GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-04.md

 cover:
   image: images/rust-04-00.webp
   hiddenInList: true
-  caption: "Command-line tool"
+  caption: "Rust Command-line tool"

 ---

-In the previous lesson, we learned the basics of Rust syntax.
+In the previous article, we learned the basics of Rust syntax.
 Now, let's put that knowledge into practice by writing a small CLI tool.
 You might encounter some unfamiliar syntax, but don't worry about understanding everything right away.
 Treat it like copying for now.

 ## HTTPie